Balamurugan-Testpress/onboarding/tutorial1/Readme.md

 1. Create a function that return a HTTP resonse in the views file
 2. Create a urls.py in the app folder and create a **urlpatterns** list which contains the path("path",views.fn,name)
+3. Add the app config to the settings of the project
-3. now in the project main urls.py include the app urlpatterns
+4. now in the project main urls.py include the app urlpatterns
-4. now you can see the http response in the browser
+5. now you can see the http response in the browser